 The Fund is classified as "non-diversified" under the 1940 Act.
+The Fund's investment strategy is expected to result in high portfolio turnover on an annual basis.

 The Fund will employ its investment strategy regardless of whether there are periods of adverse market, economic, or other conditions and will not take temporary defensive positions during such periods.